Oreoxmt/oreo.life-v2/website/blog/2022-07-31-reading-list.md

 ---
-slug: RL 01 | I don't need to know how it works
+slug: 2022-07-31-reading-list
 title: RL 01 | I don't need to know how it works
 authors: [Oreo]
 tags: [Reading List, Git, Tips & Tricks]
 ---

-# RL 01 I don't need to know how it works
+# RL 01 | I don't need to know how it works

 My Reading List from July 16, 2022 to July 31, 2022.